wpswings/woo-gift-cards-lite/readme.md

 * **3) Gifting Portal:** With Gift Cards for WooCommerce plugin you get access to the WP Swings Gifting Portal which allows you to redeem gift coupons and vouchers in online & retail stores.

+* **4) Gifting Portal:** With the Gift Cards for WooCommerce plugin, you can redeem, recharge, and fetch gift coupons in online and retail stores and add employees for portal management.
+The Org version limits employee additions to 2 and transactions to 20 per day.
+Upgrade to Pro for unlimited access and more features.

+**Note:** When a merchant account is deleted, all employees associated with that merchant will also be removed.

-* **4) Minimum and Maximum Limit to Redeem Gift Cards:** Set the maximum and minimum amount customers must spend before using a WooCommerce gift certificate.
+* **5) Minimum and Maximum Limit to Redeem Gift Cards:** Set the maximum and minimum amount customers must spend before using a WooCommerce gift certificate.

-* **5) Set Expiry Date:** You can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.
+* **6) Set Expiry Date:** You can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.

-* **6) Ultimate Cards with Duration Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.
+* **7) Ultimate Cards with Duration Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.

-* **7) Gift Cards Pricing type:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.
+* **8) Gift Cards Pricing type:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.

-* **8) Flexible Delivery Options:** Choose the email method to send the gift card directly to the recipient.
+* **9) Flexible Delivery Options:** Choose the email method to send the gift card directly to the recipient.
 The downloadable option allows customers to receive the card & deliver it to others.

-* **9) Tax Calculation:** Enable automated tax calculation on gift card products to streamline tax payments for customers.
+* **10) Tax Calculation:** Enable automated tax calculation on gift card products to streamline tax payments for customers.

-* **10) Customize Coupon Codes:** Ultimate WooCommerce Gift Cards Plugin can generate coupon codes.
+* **11) Customize Coupon Codes:** Ultimate WooCommerce Gift Cards Plugin can generate coupon codes.
 You can tweak the coupon code length, prefix, expiry date, & usage limit.

-* **11) Customize Gift Card Email Template:** Upload logo, adjust logo height & width, card message length, disclaimer text, subject line, and more to tailor your gift certificate emails.
+* **12) Customize Gift Card Email Template:** Upload logo, adjust logo height & width, card message length, disclaimer text, subject line, and more to tailor your gift certificate emails.

-* **12) Product & Category Exclusion:** With the WooCommerce Ultimate Gift Card plugin, you can exclude certain categories, products, or sale items from being eligible for redemption.
+* **13) Product & Category Exclusion:** With the WooCommerce Ultimate Gift Card plugin, you can exclude certain categories, products, or sale items from being eligible for redemption.

-* **13) Purchase Date on the Gift Coupon:** Show the purchase date on the gift card WooCommerce email using the shortcode [PURCHASEDATE].
+* **14) Purchase Date on the Gift Coupon:** Show the purchase date on the gift card WooCommerce email using the shortcode [PURCHASEDATE].

-* **14) Limit Gift Cards for Individual Use Only:** You can set gift coupons for individual use only; not redeemable with other coupons.
+* **15) Limit Gift Cards for Individual Use Only:** You can set gift coupons for individual use only; not redeemable with other coupons.
 Thereby, restricting customers from getting unfair discounts.

-* **15) Minimum Limit On User Pricing:** You can set a minimum limit on user price for the WooCommerce gift card.
+* **16) Minimum Limit On User Pricing:** You can set a minimum limit on user price for the WooCommerce gift card.
 The customers can’t enter a custom amount lower than the minimum limit.

-* **16) Pre-Loaded & Custom Gift Card WooCommerce Templates:** Create gift certificates with templates for Mother’s Day, Christmas, Gift for You, etc. Additionally, you can upload custom card templates.
+* **17) Pre-Loaded & Custom Gift Card WooCommerce Templates:** Create gift certificates with templates for Mother’s Day, Christmas, Gift for You, etc. Additionally, you can upload custom card templates.
 ## LIVE DEMO: WOOCOMMERCE GIFT CARDS PLUGIN
 * [ **Gift Cards  Frontend demo**](https://demo.wpswings.com/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-demo&utm_medium=giftcards-github-page&utm_campaign=frontend-demo)